Best Accounting & Finance Management Tools for eCommerce Brands in 2026

 Agicap offers custom, tiered pricing based on company size and the number of bank accounts.

 Cube is a spreadsheet-native FP&A platform that connects Excel or Google Sheets to your underlying accounting system and ecommerce accounting tools.
 For a growing online business, it removes the manual work of copying financial reports into spreadsheets, while preserving models that finance teams already trust.
+Finance leads can use Cube to build rolling forecasts that factor in order fulfillment costs and returns rates alongside revenue projections.

 Key features